mikhailnov/snr/README.md

 where `rosa-2016.1` is a directory inside `/var/lib/machines` or inside the current directory.

-All options, including `DIR=/var/lib/machines`, can be overriden via envoronmental variables or in `/etc/snr.conf`.
+All options, including `DIR=/var/lib/machines`, can be overriden via environmental variables or in `/etc/snr.conf`.

+## Feedback

+Report bugs and send feedback to issues at [https://github.com/mikhailnov/snr](https://github.com/mikhailnov/snr).

+Feel free to send pull requests or email patches to <m.novosyolov@rosalinux.ru>.